MRtrix3/mrtrix3/docs/reference/commands/mrstats.rst

 Statistics options
 ^^^^^^^^^^^^^^^^^^

--  **-output field** output only the field specified.
+-  **-output field**  *(multiple uses permitted)* output only the field specified.
 Multiple such options can be supplied if required.
 Choices are: mean, median, std, min, max, count.
 Useful for use in scripts.

 -  **-mask image** only perform computation within the specified binary mask image.